openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions.rst

 For details about creating discussion topics, see :ref:`Create CourseWide Discussion Topics` and :ref:`Create ContentSpecific Discussion Topics`.
-For details about configuring discussion topics in courses with cohorts enabled, see :ref:`Set up Discussions in Cohorted Courses`.
+For details about configuring discussion topics in courses that use cohorts, see :ref:`Set up Discussions in Cohorted Courses`.

 .. _Create CourseWide Discussion Topics: